microsoft/ELL/docs/tutorials/Active-Cooling-your-Raspberry-Pi-3/index.md

 The x-axis represents time in seconds and the y-axis represents the processor temperature in Celsius.
 The measurement starts with the idle processor temperature, and the stress test begins after 20 seconds.

 The `none` configuration quickly overheats.
 Within a few minutes, the processor temperature hits 85 degrees, the temperature at which the processor starts protecting itself by throttling down its frequency.
 The passive cooling configuration, `heat sink`, isn't much better.
 At first, the heat sink absorbs some of the heat, causing the processor temperature to rise more slowly.
 However, the heat sink struggles to dissipate that heat and the processor temperature gradually climbs into the 70's.
 The passive heat sink prevented the processor from reaching the critical temperature of 85 degrees, but came too close for comfort.
 Processor temperature depends on many factors, such as ambient temperature, processor load, and processor frequency.
 Moreover, different Raspberry Pi units behave differently.
-Our experiment was conducted in an air conditioned office (room temperature was about 26 degrees Celsius) and we can imagine getting into trouble under different circumstances.
+The experiment was conducted in an air conditioned office (room temperature was about 26 degrees Celsius) and we can imagine getting into trouble under different circumstances.

 We were surprised to see the effectiveness of the fan in the `fan` configuration, where the processor temperature quickly stabilizes around 63 degrees.
 The clear winner is the `both` configuration, where the combination of fan and heat sink works like a champion, and the processor temperature remains below 50 degrees.

-Try to repeat our experiment with different AI workloads and different cooling configurations.
+Try to repeat the experiment with different AI workloads and different cooling configurations.
 To measure processor temperature, use the command `watch /opt/vc/bin/vcgencmd measure_temp`.